We’ve given tours to hundreds of students and community members!

-We have developed some activities that can be modified for many types of classes, including some prompts for guided exploration in the collections.
-For classes that demand more specific instruction in relation to the lab, we work in conjunction with professors to develop tailored assignments.
+We have developed activities that can be modified for many types of classes, including prompts for self-guided exploration in the collections.
+For classes that demand more specific instruction, we work with professors to develop tailored assignments.

 - Digital Archive Assignment (undergraduate level, PhD student Jaime Kirtz)

 - Prompts for Adventures in the Media Archaeology Lab (undergraduate level, MA student Georgie Archibald)

 - Three Media Archaeology Lab Project Briefs (undergraduate or graduate level, MA student Georgie Archibald)

 - Media Archaeology Class/Lab Assignment (advanced undergraduate or graduate level, Prof. Matthew Kirschenbaum)

 - Typography Scavenger Hunt (undergraduate level, Prof. Joel Swanson)

 - Media Aesthetics 1-minute Documentary (undergraduate level, Prof. Erin Espelie)

 Class syllabi featuring the MAL and similar collections:

 - Media Archaeology Reconfigured (graduate level, 2018/2019, Prof. Lori Emerson)